jeog/TOSDataBridge/python/tutorial.md

 ![](./../res/tosdb_tut4.png)

 Or, just get an 'item frame' or a 'topic frame'.
+Notice that total frames and topic frames return all data as strings because they can contain multiple topics of different types.

 ![](./../res/tosdb_tut5.png)